Kean University: Wenzhou-Kean University

-Kean University originally planned to open a campus in Wenzhou, in the Zhejiang Province of the People's Republic of China in 2007.
-Kean University-Wenzhou would have been China's first full-scale American-style university, but the plans became caught up in red tape in the Beijing government.
-In 2012 the issues were resolved and Kean officials traveled to China to break ground on this joint venture.
+Kean University began construction on a campus in Wenzhou, in Zhejiang Province, China in 2007 and was formally established on March 31, 2014.
+Wenzhou-Kean University (WKU) is China's first and only full-scale American-style university, but the plans became caught up in red tape in the Beijing government.
+In 2012, the issues were resolved and Kean officials traveled to China to break ground on this joint venture.
+In 2016, the first students from Wenzhou-Kean University graduated.

-2016 produced the first graduates from Wenzhou-Kean University, and in 2018 the graduating class included 381 graduates.